-DNRC provides fiscal management of the grant program and approves funding decisions, while MISC manages the application and review process and provides recommendations to DNRC for approval.
+DNRC provides fiscal management of the grant program and approves funding decisions, while MISC manages the application and review process and provides recommendations to DNRC.
 Funding in the amount of $278,000/year for FY 20 and FY 21 was appropriated by the legislature.
 DNRC may incur up to 10% of the yearly appropriation for administration of the program.